 - Your phone number and email address

 - Your date of birth

-You can then provide details of your recipient and the exact transaction you wish to perform, and once you’ve lodged a transfer you’ll be given a reference number which you can use to monitor the progress of your funds.
+You can then provide details of your recipient and the exact transaction you wish to perform, and once you’ve made a transfer you’ll be given a reference number, which you can use to monitor the progress of your funds.